 Months of entry

-The MLitt in Book History offers an interdisciplinary approach to the study of the book world from the inception of the printed book in the fifteenth century to the invention of the mechanised press in the nineteenth century.
+The MLitt in Book History offers an interdisciplinary approach to the study of the book world from the inception of the printed book in the 15th century to the invention of the mechanised press in the 19th century.

-- Students will acquire the technical skills required for rare book curatorship (teaching involves the Special Collections department).
+- You will acquire the technical skills required for rare book scholarship and curatorship.

-- The programme provides a deep understanding of key issues and methods in book history and familiarises students with the invention, development, spread and transformation of printing.
+- The programme provides a deep understanding of key issues and methods in book history and familiarises you with the invention, development, spread and transformation of printing.

-- Students can undertake skills training in palaeography and either Latin or a modern foreign language.
+- You can undertake skills training in palaeography and either Latin or a modern foreign language.